so1omon563/terraform-aws-shield-advanced/modules/individual_shield/README.md

-# AWS Shield Advanced protection for ALL resources
+# Individual AWS Shield Advanced protection

-Creates AWS Shield Advanced protection for all supported resources.
+Creates AWS Shield Advanced protection for a single resource.

-These resources include:
+These resources can include:

 - Cloudfront distribution